facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 Using Xcode or your favorite editor, build and run your native iOS application as normal.
 In our sample application, you should see the link to the "High Scores" and then when you click on that you will see the rendering of your React Native component.

-Here is the *native, Objective-C* home screen:
+Here is the *native* application home screen:

 ![Home Screen](img/react-native-add-react-native-integration-example-home-screen.png)